hartwigmedical/hmftools/amber/README.md

 ```

 ## Tumor Only Mode
 If no reference BAM is supplied, AMBER will be put into tumor only mode.
+In tumor only, the following behaviour is changed:
+- Contamination check not run
+- snp check vcf is not produced
+- normalBAF and count fields are set to -1 in amber.baf.tsv
+- a set of blacklisted regions (with variable germline copy number) are ignored

 ### Mandatory Arguments